If you’ve come to this page you most likely fall into one of these categories:

 Monoprice is a company that resembles Creality; they make affordable mini 3D printers that perform well.
-And the Mini V2 is testament to this.
+And the Mini V2 is a testament to this.

 Unlike most mini 3D printers, it comes with a printer bed that heats.
 This prevents your prints from warping (which causes the corners of the print to lift and detach from the build plate) as well as improves upon adhesion.
 In addition, the V2 includes a special BuildTak Mat, making it easy to pop prints out after printing.

 However, the temperature on the print bed only goes up to 60°C; one that is not ideal for ABS prints.